MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### ERROR: UserScriptImportError

-You might get this error when you create or update Kubernetes online deployments because the *score.py* file you uploaded has imported unavailable packages.
+You might get this error when you create or update Kubernetes online deployments because the *score.py* file that you uploaded imports unavailable packages.
 Check the deployment logs to see the exception message in detail, and fix the exception.

 ### ERROR: UserScriptFunctionNotFound

-You might get this error when you create or update Kubernetes online deployments because the *score.py* file you uploaded doesn't have a function named `init()` or `run()`.
+You might get this error when you create or update Kubernetes online deployments because the *score.py* file that you uploaded doesn't have a function named `init()` or `run()`.
 Check your code and add the function.

 ### ERROR: EndpointNotFound

 You might get this error when you create or update Kubernetes online deployments because the system can't find the endpoint resource for the deployment in the cluster.
-Create the deployment in an existing endpoint or create this endpoint first in your cluster.
+Create the deployment in an existing endpoint or create the endpoint first in your cluster.

 ### ERROR: EndpointAlreadyExists